League One needs to watch out for Posh's "scary" forward line says Posh chairman

 He added: “People have said we have too many wingers but we want Randall to step up when Ricky is not at it, you want Ephron Mason-Clark to step up if somebody isn’t as it and you want David Ajiboye to step up if Poku isn’t at it.

 “We’ve also got Jack Marriott to do the same if Jonno isn’t and that’s what you want.
-The manager is already leaving a lot of quality players out of the matchday squad and it will be a lot of quality players.”
+The manager is already leaving quality players out of the matchday squad and it will be a lot of quality players.”